 February 6, 1985: Frustrated by Apple’s shifting priorities, co-founder Steve Wozniak leaves the company to pursue outside interests.

-His departure — which comes the same year that Steve Jobs leaves Apple to form NeXT — represents a big change for the company.
-It is brought about by Woz’s dissatisfaction at how the Apple II division is treated, and his desire to start a new company.
+His departure — which comes the same year that Steve Jobs leaves Apple to form NeXT — represents yet another big change for the company.
+The move mostly stems from Woz’s dissatisfaction with how management treated the Apple II division.
+However, his desire to start a new company also plays a role.

 Apple II gets no respect